Cannes 1994, 'Un Certain Regard'

-Set in the then Portuguese colony Guinea Bissau in the 1960's, the rice peasant IALA is confronted with losing the authority over his two sons.
+In XIME, set in the village with that name in then Portuguese colony Guinea Bissau in the 1960's, the rice peasant Iala is confronted with losing the authority over his two sons.

-BEDAN, the younger son, remaining behind in the village, is in opposition to the traditional authority of the village elders.
+Bedan, the younger son, staying behind in the village, is in opposition to the traditional authority of the village elders.

 Moreover, he is also secretly in love with his father's young bride to be!